plexus/chestnut/doc/testing.md

 Because of the nature of Chestnut, testing it requires an interplay between terminal, repl, and browser.
 This is hard to automate, but we're trying anyway :) There are some basic tests available, but the test suite is not comprehensive.

+For process control the tests depend on unreleased features of [jnr-process](https://github.com/jnr/jnr-process), which in turn relies on unreleased code in [jnr-posix](https://github.com/jnr/jnr-posix).
+So clone those two repos and for each do `mvn install`.
+I *think* that's the only dependencies you need to set up.
+Leiningen will figure out the rest.

 To run the tests do `lein test`.
 This will start with executing `cd /tmp ; lein new chestnut --snapshot`, possibly with some options.
 So to run the tests against your local version, you have to first do a `lein install`.
 Also make sure that if the tests are using `--snapshot`
 , that the version you're installing ends with `-SNAPSHOT`.